platformsh/platformsh-docs/docs/src/guides/spring/_index.md

 ---
-title: "Quarkus"
+title: "Spring"
 weight: -100
 description: |
-    Everything you need to get started with Quarkus on Platform.sh.
+    Everything you need to get started with Spring on Platform.sh.
 ---

 {{< description >}}